Horse, donkey and mule

 Some populations are kept for historic or sentimental reasons, including the mustangs of western United States, the Chincoteague ponies on Assateague Island, Maryland, United States, and the Misaki ponies in Japan.
 Some of these populations are carefully managed to minimize their impact on the local environment.

-Feral Chincoteague ponies, grazing on Assateague Island.
-Early in the morning, in the campground, I was busy preparing breakfast outside our tent, when suddenly a large horse head appeared over my shoulder, snatching a bag of cereals out of my hand.
-These horses may be feral, but you can hardly call them wild!
-(Photos copyright © by Kaj Halberg)
+The pictures below show Chincoteague ponies on Assateague Island.
+These horses may be feral, but you can hardly call them wild.
+They even often block the road, and drivers have to wait until they feel inclined to move.
+Early in the morning, in the campground, I was busy preparing breakfast outside our tent, when suddenly a large horse head appeared over my shoulder, snatching a bag of cereals out of my hand!

 The Spaniards brought a breed of small, agile horses, called mestengo, to America, where the local native tribes quickly learned to ride on them.
 The Spanish name was since corrupted to mustang.
 Still today, descendants of these horses roam freely several places in western United States.